 Meet Our Alumni

-The Master of Engineering in Energy Systems program, now in its fourth year, has already helped students realize their dreams of starting careers in the energy field.
+The Master of Engineering in Energy Systems program is helping students realize their dreams of starting careers in the energy field.

 “The Energy Systems program at the University of Illinois allowed me to continue my education in a field I am passionate about – renewable energy – while learning a specific skill set to be a successful electrical engineer in the renewable energy sector.
 During the program I was able to take electrical engineering courses in power systems and supplement these courses with a variety of renewable energy classes as well.
 Additionally, I worked on a solar energy project to provide electricity to a community in western Africa.